 Congratulations!
 We encourage students to apply for scholarships awarded by private organizations.
 This is an excellent source of funding and may reduce a student's need to borrow.
 In many cases, no alteration to a student's financial aid is necessary.
 If, however, your award includes a Federal Perkins Loan, the outside scholarship will reduce the Perkins Loan dollar-for-dollar.
 If we are required to amend the financial aid package as a result of receiving an "outside scholarship," we will make every effort to reduce the student's loan and/or Federal Work-Study before reducing RIT grants.

 Please send us a copy of the notification of your scholarship so that we can defer (pre-credit) your billing statement by the amount of your anticipated scholarship.
 Any scholarship checks you receive should be sent to the Office of Financial Aid and Scholarships.
-We will insure that the scholarship is credited towards your Bursar charges (please do not mail the checks with your payments directly to the Student Financial Services).
-The total annual amount of your scholarship will be divided equally over the two semesters of attendance (e.g. if you receive $1,500 for the year, you will see your student account credited with $500 each of the two semesters).
+We will insure that the scholarship is credited towards your eServices account (please do not mail the checks with your payments directly to Student Financial Services).
+The total annual amount of your scholarship will be divided equally over the two semesters of attendance (e.g. if you receive $1,500 for the year, your eServices account will be credited with $750 for both semesters).

 RIT has agreed to provide grants to students who win 3, 3.5, or 4-year ROTC scholarships prior to enrolling.
 The RIT grant value is normally calculated to equal the cost of a double room in the dormitories plus the cost of a standard meal plan.
 Because this grant is based on institutional housing costs, students residing with parents or with relatives are not eligible.